benphelps/homepage-docs/src/pages/en/configs/services.md

 ## Services

-Services are defined as array entires on groups,
+Services are defined as array entries on groups,

 ```yaml
 - Group A: